 - Strict separation of concerns is required to gain tangible benefits: As front-end applications grow and change, care has to be taken to ensure that front-end display logic isn’t encoded in the API.
 Otherwise, decoupled systems can slowly create circular dependencies.
 This leads to systems with all of the overhead of a decoupled architecture and none of the benefits.

-- The minimum team size is higher for efficient development: A Drupal site with a small development team is not a good candidate for decoupling unless content is feeding a large number of other applications.
+- The minimum team size is higher for efficient development: A Drupal site with a small development team is not a good candidate for decoupling unless the content is feeding a large number of other applications.
 In general, decoupling allows larger teams to work concurrently and more efficiently, but doesn't reduce the total implementation effort.

-To help identify when decoupling is a good fit for a client, Lullabot uses the following guidelines.
+To help identify when decoupling is a good fit for a client, Lullabot uses the following guidelines: